chriskpeterson/vuepress2/docs/projects.md

 To promote the model for interactive docuementation, I worked with two colleagues to create a poster and white paper.
 These were used as part of an HPE technical information fair.

+This is the abstract portion of the paper.
+I can share the ideas, but not the entire document as it's marked HPE confidential.

+_Flexible, scalable, solution-based products require flexible, scalable, solution-based end-user documentation.
+A core responsibility of an information developer is to create user documentation that simplifies complex information and procedures.
+The standard one-size-fits-all approach to documentation creation and delivery adds an unnecessary burden to our customer’s search for product information.
+A better customer experience is realized by allowing customers to interact with documentation.
+This interaction sets the foundation for smarter documentation, where information is found quickly.
+In this paper, we propose a content delivery model that allows us to deliver interactive documentation to customers enabling quicker access to specific information.
+This content delivery model utilizes interactive web-based elements coded in JavaScript that can be added to content during publication to HTML.
+This solution is executed in TCE&Q Knowledge Management’s content development tool providing others in our organization a tool for dynamic content development._

 #### HPE Synergy Firmware Comparison Tool

 This firmware comparison tool allows customers to choose and compare two HPE Synergy Custom SPPs.
 I created this tool as a way to present a table with over fifteen columns to our customers.